- Sometimes early warnings of potential marital friction are there all along, in the form of personality conflicts or day-to-day incompatibility.

 13. How stuck are we in each of our jobs, and what would happen if we got fired or wanted to leave?

 Layoffs, promotions, pay cuts, job transfers, firings, burnout, corporate mergers — they can all change a person's employment status in the blink of an eye.
-Is there one partner whose job is "dominant" — by salary, by prestige, by passion, or by amount of hours worked?
+Is there one partner whose job is "dominant" — by salary, by prestige, by passion, or by the amount of hours worked?
 What would happen if that person no longer had that job, voluntarily or involuntarily?
 Are there expectations about who will make more money, who will or will not stay home with children, who will eventually get promoted or go to graduate school or change careers?
 Of course, nothing can be spelled out completely clearly in advance.
 But the more you can acknowledge what your expectations are, what you hope for, and how you would handle a change in plans, the better you will be able to roll with the punches if the need should arise to do so.

 14. How okay am I with my partner's closeness to others, and when might I think of it as an emotional affair?

 Styles of flirtation, emotional intimacy levels with coworkers, modes of communication with friends, amount of work travel, or tendency to go to lunch or happy hours with people — they all vary widely among individuals.
 A wallflower with no close male friends besides her husband can most certainly still be happily married to a charmer who flirts with the waitress or has lunch with his female coworkers — but only if both parties have eyes wide open about their own and their partner's behavior.
-Is it alright if your husband is texting his coworker emojis while you're side by side in bed?
+Is it alright if your husband is texting his coworker emojis while you're side-by-side in bed?
 Would you be hurt if your partner had lunch with an ex without telling you?
 Every couple must define for themselves what they are or are not comfortable with.
 And the more you pretend that it will all magically work out even when there are differences, the more you set yourself up for feeling betrayed.

 15. What's our relationship to religion?

 With rates of formal religious service attendance continuing to decline across the U.S., it's clear that a lot of couples fall into the category of not considering themselves particularly religious.
 That may seem roughly compatible for day-to-day life, but often things change, and nuances are important.
-How will you celebrate holidays?
+How will you celebrate the holidays?
 Will you expect to start going to places of worship once you have children?
 Does your religious expression change when your extended family is around or in times of crisis?
 What happens if one of you simply starts becoming more or less religious than they were before?
 Again, communication and anticipation are key.

 16. What's our expectation about where to live geographically?

 People move around a lot in young adulthood — some data suggests more than ever before.
 But often, the settling down that comes with marriage can reveal long-hidden assumptions about where someone thought they would "end up."
 Maybe what one partner views as a temporary adventure for a specific job is something the other partner thinks of as a newly adopted and permanent hometown.
 Maybe he always assumed that once he had children, they would move back to the opposite coast to be near his parents.
 Or she feels the need to be closer to her old friends once she finishes graduate school.
-Of course, it's totally fine if neither of you want to draw up a plan of where you'll be, as long as you're both okay with that — after all, life demands flexibility.
+Of course, it's totally fine if neither of you wants to draw up a plan of where you'll be, as long as you're both okay with that — after all, life demands flexibility.
 But when one person has a solidified vision and the other wants to stay open or changes their mind, that can spell disaster.

 It's yet another cliche of marriage that comes from a place of truth: Your spouse will not be primping for a day of errands with you in the same way they primped for your fourth date.
 Part of the comfort of marriage is knowing that your spouse's love for you is not subject to the same "yay versus nay" judgment of early romantic chemistry, and that when you have a stomach bug, your spouse will be focused on helping you through it, rather than being grossed out.
 Nonetheless, I see a lot of couples for whom there can be strain over time when it comes to changes in physical appearance.
 This taps into everything from hygiene to weight and physical fitness, from clothing choices to grooming and hairstyle and facial hair changes.
 In an ideal world, by the time you get married, you will already have seen each other more in day-to-day comfort than in some idealized, gussied-up version that is impossible to sustain.
 But what if things change further once the lifetime commitment is made?
 And how should you talk about each other's bodies, and how much sway should a spouse's opinion matter in your hairstyle and clothes?
 It can be a fraught topic, but the more you can bring it out in the open if you find it affecting your relationship, the better off you will be.